Technology

 7. Implanted pacemaker, defibrillator or deep brain stimulator, or documented clinically significant arrhythmias

-9. Evidence of increased intracranial pressure (midline shift > 5mm, clinically significant papilledema, vomiting and nausea or reduced
+9. Evidence of increased intracranial pressure (midline shift > 5mm, clinically significant papilledema, vomiting and nausea.

 Approved Indication

-The U.S. FDA has approved Optune for use as a treatment for adult patients (22 years of age or older) with histologically-confirmed GBM, following histologically – or radiologically-confirmed recurrence in the supra-tentorial region of the brain after receiving chemotherapy.
-The device is intended to be used as monotherapy, and is intended as an alternative to standard medical therapy for GBM after surgical and radiation options have been exhausted.
+TTF is now recommended for the treatment of newly diagnosed GBM in the USA (NCCN guidelines) and the Canadian guidelines have recommended that it be funded.
+The U.S. FDA has approved it for use as a treatment for adult patients (22 years of age or older) with histologically-confirmed GBM, following histologically – or radiologically-confirmed recurrence in the supra-tentorial region of the brain after receiving chemotherapy.
+The device is intended to be used as monotherapy and is intended as an alternative to standard medical therapy for GBM after surgical and radiation options have been exhausted.

 Benefits and risks